SJSU-CADRE-CLASSES/SJSU_X3D_17/Reading_One/KongVueReadingOne.md

 My interest in 3d correlates to the desires of being involve in the process of creating a virtual reality.
 There are so many applications for VR such as military, education, healthcare, entertainment, fashion, engineering, sports, film, etc.

-blending both environments so that they are indistinguishable for the purpose of entertainment.
-This idea can be mostly achieved through virtual reality headsets.